bratanon/stjerneman-jekyll/_posts/2016-01-07-all-about-linkit.md

 ---
 Drupal 8 is here, and so is Linkit 8.
 What's new?
 What's have been changed?
 How was I thinking?

-In this post I'll try to answer these question.
+In this post I'll try to answer these questions.

 <!--more-->